1 Hare Court

 Candidates should be able to show that they have a flair for advocacy, presentational and analytical skills and the ability to develop sound judgement, as well as having a strong academic record.
 Given the emphasis on financial work, some aptitude and interest in commercial/ financial matters is desirable.
 However, chambers’ work remains rooted in human problems and a sympathetic but perceptive response to those problems is essential.

 How and when to apply

 These are available during term time only.
 Applicants must be at least at undergraduate level and have some interest in family law.
-Applications are accepted twice a year and should be sent with a full CV and handwritten covering letter marked for the attention of Tom Harvey.
-For mini-pupillages between February - July 2018, apply between 1-31 January 2018.
-For mini-pupillages between October 2018 - January 2019, please apply between 1-31 July 2018.
+Applications are accepted twice a year and should be sent with a full CV and handwritten covering letter marked for the attention of Thomas Harvey.
+For mini-pupillages between February – July 2019, please apply between 1-31 January 2019.
+For mini-pupillages between October 2019 – January 2020, please apply between 1-31 July 2019.
 Ordinarily applications will not be considered outside of these application periods.

 Two fully-funded pupillages.